 Since the hydrogen donor is strongly electronegative, it pulls the covalently bonded electron pair closer to its nucleus, and away from the hydrogen atom.
 The hydrogen atom is then left with a partial positive charge, creating a dipole-dipole attraction between the hydrogen atom bonded to the donor, and the lone electron pair on the acceptor.

-Hydrogen bonding occurs in molecules when a hydrogen atom bonded to small electronegative atom is attracted an electron pair on an electronegative atom on an adjacent molecule
+Hydrogen bonding occurs in molecules when a hydrogen atom bonded to a small electronegative atom is attracted an electron pair on an electronegative atom on an adjacent molecule

-Types of hydrogen bonds:
+Types of Hydrogen Bonds

 Hydrogen bonds can occur within one single molecule, between two like molecules, or between two, unlike molecules.

-Intramolecular hydrogen bonds:
+Intramolecular hydrogen bonds